-Another expense category is Other Operations and Maintenance Expenses (O&M) and covers expenses like professional service contracts, legal fees, office supplies, equipment, and non-capital project expenses.
+Another expense category is Other Operations and Maintenance expenses (OO&M) which are funds used to cover the continual operations of Tacoma Power.
+OO&M expense examples include professional service contracts, legal fees, office supplies, and non-capital project expenses.

-Other O&M varies from year to year and is influenced by the type of projects we pursue.
+OO&M varies from year-to-year and is influenced by the type of projects we pursue.
 Some projects rely heavily on the assistance of outside organizations while others can be accomplished with current staff.
-Some projects are considered capital projects, funded by other sources, while others rely solely on O&M expenses to be completed.
+Some projects are considered capital projects, funded by issuing bonds that are paid back with future dollars.
+Other projects rely solely on OO&M expenses to be completed using current funds, or cash.